Do Salt Water Pools Freeze? Winter Protection Guide

 2. Remove and Store Salt Cell

 This is the most critical step for salt water pools.
-Always remove the electrolytic cell before temperatures drop below 60°F. Clean the cell with a mild muriatic acid solution (1:10 ratio) if needed, rinse thoroughly, and store indoors in a dry location.
+Remove or winterize the electrolytic cell before freezing weather (around 32°F); note that cells also stop generating chlorine below about 50-60°F. Clean the cell with a mild muriatic acid solution (1:10 to 1:20 acid to water ratio - always add acid to water, never water to acid, and follow manufacturer specifications for exact ratio) if needed, rinse thoroughly, and store indoors in a dry location.

 3. Drain Equipment and Plumbing